 "One of the greatest gifts is serving others.
 I have committed my life to the service of people with disabilities to meet their needs with the highest quality service dog possible.
 As a person who uses a service dog myself, I understand the need for these incredible animals and the gift they are to the people we serve."

-Having worked in the service dog industry for over 25 years, I co-founded and successfully ran Canines for Service for over 22 years in Wilmington, North Carolina.
+Having worked in the service dog industry for nearly 30 years, I co-founded and successfully ran Canines for Service for over 25 years in Wilmington, North Carolina building a national organization that focused on quality over quantity.
 My life changed the day my wife and I were abruptly removed from our roles.
 Pat and I knew we still had more to give to the industry we have grown to love and dislike at the same time.
-As an experienced professionals in the service dog industry, including Rick serving five years on the Board of Directors for Assistance Dogs International, it is our responsibility to prepare the next generation of service dog trainers and providers to meet the needs of people with disabilities with quality trained service dogs that reliably perform the skills needed to serve their person.
+As experienced professionals in the service dog industry, including Rick serving five years on the Board of Directors for Assistance Dogs International, it is our responsibility to prepare the next generation of service dog trainers and providers to meet the needs of people with disabilities with quality trained service dogs that reliably perform the skills needed to serve their person.

 Teaming up with a newly formed service dog provider, Four Paws and a Wake Up based in New Mexico gives us the opportunity to mentor the team and instill sound training practices that have worked for many years.
 While many are looking forward to their retirement years, we are looking forward to passing our knowledge along to a team that wants to be a leader in the industry.